yanivpaz/yanivpaz.github.io/_posts/markdowns/ai.md

 * Textract
 * AWS Comperhend
   * Group articles by topics using Natural Language Processing (NLP).
+* Rekognition
-* Rekognition -  find objects, people, text, or scenes in images and videos.
+   * find objects, people, text, or scenes in images and videos.
 What AWS service should you
+   * find logo in social media
 * Kendra - document search service
 * Mechanical tork - distributed virtual workforce
   * for example: image classification